-If you need a determined and aggressive voice to represent you in court or experienced counsel to help you with an employment dispute, Branigan Robertson might be the attorney for you.
+If you need a determined and aggressive voice to represent you in court or experienced counsel to help you with an employment dispute, Branigan Robertson might be the employment attorney for you.
 If you were sexually harassed, denied overtime pay, wrongfully terminated, retaliated against, or misclassified, then you need an employment attorney.
 Mr. Robertson is taking cases in Claremont, Los Angeles, and Orange County.

 If you were recently “laid-off” from your company and feel the termination was wrongful, the attorneys at Branigan Robertson would like to help.
 When an adverse employment action is taken against you the statute of limitations begins to run and could jeopardize your whole case if you don’t act quickly.
 Speak with one of the local employment & labor lawyers in our firm to understand and secure your rights to money damages.